Humm Group Continues Aggressive Share Buy-Back

 Humm Group Limited (AU:HUM) has released an update.

-Humm Group Limited has announced an on-market buy-back of its shares, with a total of 18,951,990 ordinary fully paid securities repurchased before the previous day and an additional 94,100 bought back on the last trading day.
-The latest buy-back notification, part of a series of updates provided since the initial announcement on August 24, 2023, reflects the company’s ongoing efforts to reduce its shares on the market as of May 28, 2024.
+Humm Group Limited has announced an update on their stock buy-back program, where a total of 19,046,090 ordinary shares had been repurchased before the previous day, with an additional 60,950 shares bought back on the last trading day.
+The buy-back is part of the company’s ongoing strategy to manage its share capital effectively.

 For further insights into AU:HUM stock, check out TipRanks’ Stock Analysis page.